PHANTOMGOD2OP/JOTION/README.md

 ![Copy of Copy of Copy of Fullstack Twitter Clone (6)](https://github.com/AntonioErdeljac/notion-clone-tutorial/assets/23248726/66bcfca3-93bf-4aa4-950d-f98c020e1156)

-This is a repository for Fullstack Notion Clone: Next.js 13, React, Convex, Tailwind | Full Course 2023
+This is a repository for Fullstack Notes App: Next.js 13, React, Convex, Tailwind |